Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Eliminate screens before bed

-Blue lights—those emitted from phones and computer screens—suppress melatonin production.
+Blue lights—those emitted from phones and computer screens—may suppress melatonin production.
 As with caffeine and alcohol, setting a cut-off time to stop using your devices may lead to better sleep.
-If you must use devices right before bed, consider investing in a pair of blue light glasses to block those wavelengths.
+If you must use devices right before bed, you might consider investing in a pair of blue light glasses, which may help block those wavelengths.

 Research on CBT for insomnia (CBT-I)